vaeryn-uk/ollama-cli-code-agent/README.md

 ### model

 The model to use for agent inference.
-Must be available in the Ollama API
+Must be available in the currently active provider

 - **CLI:** `-m --model`
 - **Environment variable:** `OCLA_MODEL`